declarativesystems/pdqtest/README.md

 ## Who should use Quicktest?
 You should use quicktest if you find it increases your productivity and enriches your life

+## Troubleshooting
+* If you can't find the `quicktest` command and your using `rbenv` be sure to run `rbenv rehash` after installing the gem to create the necessary symlinks

 ## Support
 This software is not supported by Puppet, Inc.  Use at your own risk.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/quicktest.
+Bug reports and pull requests are welcome on GitHub at https://github.com/GeoffWilliams/quicktest.